dsmith73/terraform-workshop/README.md

 Please create a Digital Ocean account (10$ free credit with this link: https://m.do.co/c/1670fd3e0af6).

-Create and upload an SSH key to Digital Ocean: https://www.digitalocean.com/community/tutorials/how-to-use-ssh-keys-with-digitalocean-droplets
+Create and upload a SSH key to Digital Ocean: https://www.digitalocean.com/community/tutorials/how-to-use-ssh-keys-with-digitalocean-droplets

 For the workshopt, you will need your SSH fingerprint: